rmaniv/a_proc_list/citizens-dividend/estimate.md

 ## Table 3: % increase in income of Indian households after Dhanvapsi passbook

-Note: All citizens will receive payments from Dhanvapsi passbook but I'm only showing numbers for 2 income groups which I think will ebnefit the most.
+Note: All citizens will receive payments from Dhanvapsi passbook but I'm only showing numbers for 2 income groups which I think will benefit the most.

 <table>
   <tr>